rfgordonjr/predictBattingAvgWithLMM/README.md

 - soPer = strikeout percentage of outs
 - yearService = the number of years the player has been in the league at the time of observation

-Data is gathered and collected in the `buildModels.R` code using mostly [tidy data principles](https://r4ds.had.co.nz/tidy-data.html).
+Data is gathered and collected in the `pullData.R` code using mostly [tidy data principles](https://r4ds.had.co.nz/tidy-data.html).

 The following random effects are used: